Jim McGreevey: Hiring of Golan Cipel

-Resignation
+Resignation and aftermath

-On the afternoon of August 12, 2004, faced with threats from Cipel's lawyer, Allen Lowy, that Cipel would file a sexual harassment lawsuit against him in Mercer County Court, McGreevey held a press conference.
+On the afternoon of August 12, 2004, faced with threats from Cipel's lawyer, Allen Lowy, that Cipel would file a sexual harassment lawsuit against him in Mercer County Court, McGreevey held a nationally televised press conference.
 At the press conference, he said: "At a point in every person's life, one has to look deeply into the mirror of one's soul and decide one's unique truth in the world, not as we may want to see it or hope to see it, but as it is.
-And so my truth is that I am a gay American".
+And so my truth is that I am a gay American."
 He also said that he had "engaged in an adult consensual affair with another man" (whom his aides immediately named as Cipel), and that he would resign effective November 15, 2004.
-New Jersey political circles had speculated about McGreevey's sexual orientation and questions about his relationship with Cipel had been alluded to in the media.
 McGreevey's announcement made him the first openly gay state governor in United States history.
-The Star-Ledger won the 2005 Pulitzer Prize for Breaking News Reporting for its "coverage of the resignation of New Jersey's governor after he announced he was gay and confessed to adultery with a male lover."
+The Star-Ledger won the 2005 Pulitzer Prize for Breaking News Reporting for its coverage of the McGreevey scandal and resignation.

+For his part, Cipel later asserted that he was heterosexual and denied having had an affair with McGreevey; Cipel has contended that McGreevey subjected him to sexual harassment and sexual assault and then fired him when his advances were rejected.

-McGreevey's decision to delay the effective date of his resignation until after September 3, 2004, avoided a special election in November to replace the governor.
-Doing so allowed the Democratic Party to retain control of the governorship for the rest (until January 2006) of the 4-year term.
+McGreevey's decision to delay the effective date of his resignation until after September 3, 2004, avoided a special election in November to replace him as governor.
+Doing so allowed the Democratic Party to retain control of the governorship for the rest of the four-year term, until January 2006.
 It avoided the prospect of a special election in tandem with the presidential election, which could have resulted in a Republican victory and helped George W. Bush capture New Jersey's electoral votes.
-Bush did not win New Jersey's electoral votes in the 2004 presidential election, but captured 46 percent of the statewide vote, compared to 40 percent in the 2000 race, and did win re-election.
+(Bush did not win New Jersey's electoral votes in the 2004 presidential election.
+He won 46 percent of the statewide vote, which was more than the 40 percent he had received in the 2000 race but was not enough to defeat Democrat John Kerry in New Jersey.
+Nevertheless, Bush was re-elected to the White House.)